snoussi/install-rhpam-7.x/installs/README.md

 # Installation packages

-Below the list of installation packages to download from the Red Hat Customer Portal ( https://access.redhat.com ) :
+Below the list of installation packages to download from the Red Hat Customer Portal ( https://access.redhat.com ) or from the Red Hat Developer website ( https://developers.redhat.com/products/rhpam/download )

 ## EAP 7.3 packages